 There are many places where you can check the rates for certain VA skills.
 Some Philippine VA agencies publish rate tables for the different kinds of VAs.
 But they are not exactly a clear-cut reference since agencies mark up the prices as a middleman.

-Instead, you might want to research Filipino VA salaries in places where employers hire direct.
-In terms of job marketplaces, Upwork and Onlinejobs.ph are decent places to start.
+Next, in terms of job marketplaces, Upwork, and Onlinejobs.ph are decent places to start.
 Refer to your job description and check for similar listings.
 This should give you a better idea of the going rates.